Abhishek961180/Bank-Transaction-Dataset-for-Fraud-Detection-using-Snowflake/README.md

 3. Follow the Python scripts for uploading data and querying insights.
 4. Explore the queries and generate visualizations.

-## Contact
-For questions or collaborations, feel free to reach out via [LinkedIn](https://linkedin.com/in/abhishek-harikantra-0aab56266).

----

 This README provides a clear and concise overview of the project, making it easy for others to understand and use your work.
 Let me know if you'd like any adjustments!